<>

 When the young and ambitious emperor Theophilos ascended the Byzantine throne (829) launched a series of moderately successful campaigns against the Arabs, allowing him to portray himself as a victorious warrior.
 In 837, Theophilos sacked the cities of Sozopetra and Arsamosata – the birthplace of the Abbasid Caliph- and forced Melitene to pay tribute.

 In response, Caliph al-Mutasim launched a major punitive expedition, targeting the two major Byzantine cities of central Anatolia, Ancyra and Amorion.
-He gathered a vast army at Tarsus (80,000 men ), divided into two branches: One branch, under commander Afshin, would invade the Armeniac theme from the region of Melitene, joining up with the forces of the city's emir, Omar al-Aqta.
+He gathered a vast army at Tarsus (80,000 men ), divided into two branches: One branch, under commander Afshin, would invade the Armeniac Thema from the region of Melitene, joining up with the forces of the city's emir, Omar al-Aqta.
 The southern, main force, under the Caliph himself, would pass the Cilician Gates into Cappadocia and head to Ancyra.
 After the city was taken, the Arab armies would join and march to Amorion.

 In mid-June, Afshin crossed the Anti-Taurus Mountains and encamped at the fort of Dazimon, somewhere between Amaseia and Tokat, 280km east of Ankara.
 The Emperor marched east to confront him.
 On July 21, the imperial army came into view of the Arab force, and encamped on a hill named Anzen in the plain of Dazimon (probably modern Dazmana or Akçatarla), south of the fort of Dazimon.